pen-lang/pen/doc/src/advanced-features/ffi.md

 | ------------- | -------- | ------------------------------ |
 | `-t <target>` | No       | Custom target triple of builds |

-One of examples in practice is [a `pen-ffi.sh` file in the core library](https://github.com/pen-lang/pen/blob/main/lib/core/pen-ffi.sh).
+One of examples in practice is [a `pen-ffi.sh` file in the `Core` library](https://github.com/pen-lang/pen/blob/main/lib/core/pen-ffi.sh).